Anthony Noto

-Anthony Noto (born 2 May 1968) is an American businessman, the CEO of SoFi, and the former COO of Twitter.
+Anthony Noto (born 2 May 1968) is an American businessman and the CEO of SoFi.
 Previously, he was a managing director at Goldman Sachs, CFO of the National Football League, COO of Twitter, and head of Twitter Ventures.

 Early life and education

 Anthony Noto is the son of Roseanne Niet (who died in 2015) and George Noto Sr. He has two siblings, George Noto and Thomas Noto.
 His brother Thomas died in 2018.
 He has 5 children with his wife, Kristin Noto.
 Noto graduated from Franklin D. Roosevelt High School in Hyde Park, New York.
 He attended the United States Military Academy at West Point, where he was a star linebacker on the football team, earning All-East and Academic All-American honors.
 In 1991, Noto was the highest-ranked mechanical engineering major in his graduating class.
 After graduating from Army Ranger School at Fort Benning, Noto served as a Communications Officer with the 24th Infantry Division in Fort Stewart, Georgia.

 After serving in the military, Noto attended business school at the University of Chicago, while working at Kraft Foods as a brand manager, and later received an MBA from the Wharton School of Business in 1999.